aerogear-attic/aerogear-js/README.md

 The custom task takes a comma delimited list of "modules".

-For example, if you wanted a build with Pipeline and the SimplePushClient, you would do
+For example, if you wanted a build with Authorization/OAuth2 and the SimplePushClient, you would do

-    $ grunt custom:pipeline,simplePush
+    $ grunt custom:oauth2,simplePush

 The produced JavaScript will be in the __dist__ directory as __aerogear.custom.js__.